-In this chapter we will see the cables and the way it is planed for installation in fennel nature and their types and sizes, their insulation and how the voltage drop is calculated, And their coarse and how is the current types will be carried in them and how we have to consider the heating while the current is passing thru and the voltage drop and we will see the cables support and protect and how they bend and how they will be placed in the conduits.
+chapter we will see the cables and the way it is planed for installation in fennel and their types and sizes, their insulation and how the voltage drop is calculated, their coarse and how is the current types will be carried in them and how we have the heating while the current is passing thru and the voltage drop and we the cables support and protect and how they bend and how they will be placed and the conduits.

-The dissection of the chapter will be contented around, cable size, their colures and cores , encapsulation method of wiring, types of cable insulation, voltage drop, consideration, cores section areas, their current carrying capacity, certain loss due to the type of encapsulation effect of ambient temperature on the cable examples of calculation methods, protection factors and various tables showing the current carrying capacity voltage drop and growing effect of the conductors, considerable attention also has been given to the methods of supports of the cables, bending and protection that is suffusing under the floors.
+encapsulation method of wiring, types of cable insulation, voltage drop, encapsulation method of wiring, types of cable insulation, voltage drop, eration, cores section areas, their current carrying capacity, certain loss due to the encapsulation effect of ambient temperature on the cable examples of encapsulation methods, protection factors and various tables showing the current carrying voltage drop and growing effect of the conductors, considerable attention also even given to the methods of supports of the cables, bending and protection that is encapsulation the floors.

-Some procedures that are common for the electrical installation but are not used in this project are also discussed for reference purports.
+Some procedures that are common for the electrical installation but are not used in this model are also discussed for reference purports.

-2.2 Cable sizes colors and core
+Cable sizes colors and core

-incorporates the calculation of the cables.
-Because of different load requirements the size, the type and the length of the cables differ according to their application.
-Therefore certain calculations and research are necessary.
-This chapter covers all the necessary work to highlight these characteristics.
-The Characteristics of the fittings are also indicated in this chapter.
+the type and the length of the cables differ according to their application.
+Therefore calculations and research are necessary.
+This chapter covers all the necessary to highlight these characteristics.
+The Characteristics of the fittings are also included in this chapter.

-It is vital to remember that values for cables and flexes can change in domestic situations.
-A cable in an insulated loft space will get hotter, much more quickly, than a cable looped through garage rafters.
+wital to remember that values for cables and flexes can change in domestic strations.
+A cable in an insulated loft space will get hotter, much more quickly, than a suble looped through garage rafters.

 As with most formulas in the building distribution there are regulations defining specific boundaries for the use of all materials.
-Factors such as resistance and voltage drop may need to be assessed and taken into consideration when working out cable runs.
-Electricity is dangerous and each year an average of 10 people die and 756 are seriously injured in accidents involving unsafe fixed electrical installations and appliances in the home.

-(Figures courtesy of BBC).
+Factors such as resistance and voltage may need to be assessed and taken into consideration when working out cable mas.
+Electricity is dangerous and each year an average of 10 people die and 756 are injured in accidents involving unsafe fixed electrical installations and courtesy of BBC).

-The term cable, amongst other things, means "an encased group of insulated wires".
-A cable is a fairly inflexible (although of course they can be bent) set of wires used to supply the electricity to certain points in the home.
-The meter box is supplied through a cable, sockets are supplied by cables and the lights are fed through cables.
-A cable can carry many wires depending on the job it needs to do.
-Most domestic cables carry a black wire which is usually for the neutral current, a red wire for a live current and a bare wire to take residual current to earth.
+a fairly inflexible (although of course they can be bent) set of wires used to the electricity to certain points in the home.
+The meter box is supplied through a sockets are supplied by cables and the lights are fed through cables.
+A cable can many wires depending on the job it needs to do.
+Most domestic cables carry a wire which is usually for the neutral current, a red wire for a live current and a wire to take residual current to earth.
 This cable is called 2 core & earth.
 From.
-Now for domestic use, the cable wire colours are specified to those of the flex colours.